 Statute of limitations

-The time limits to assess national tax are five years from the date when the national tax is assessable, unless otherwise are specified by the Basic National Tax Act.
+The time limits to assess national tax are five years (seven years in respect of cross-border transactions) from the date when the national tax is assessable, unless otherwise are specified by the Basic National Tax Act.
 For example:

 - Ten years with respect to an inheritance tax or gift tax.

 - 15 years for fraud or unjustifiable means involving cross-border transactions.
-For this purpose, a 'cross-border' transaction means when a party or parties to the transaction include(s) non-resident(s) or foreign corporation(s) (excluding domestic business places of non-resident[s] or foreign corporation[s]).
+For this purpose, the term 'cross-border transaction’ means when a party or parties to the transaction include(s) non-resident(s) or foreign corporation(s) (excluding domestic business places of non-resident[s] or foreign corporation[s]); and transactions for offshore assets or offshore services between Korean residents.

-- Seven years, if a taxpayer fails to file a written tax base by the statutory due date.
+- Seven years if a taxpayer fails to file a written tax base by the statutory due date (10 years in respect of cross-border transactions).

 Topics of focus for tax authorities

-- The NTS established the Offshore Compliance Enforcement Center (OCEC) in November 2009 to prevent and investigate offshore tax evasion.
+- The NTS established the Offshore Compliance Enforcement Center (OCEC) to prevent and investigate offshore tax evasion.
 The importance for the exchange of information among nations has become a major issue for the individual income tax administration.

 - Korea has participated in the global initiatives led by the Organisation for Economic Co-operation and Development (OECD) and G20 to tackle offshore tax evasion and avoidance by concluding agreements to exchange tax information with an increasing number of countries.